cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/buildpacks.html.md

 title: Buildpacks
 ---

-Cloud Foundry stages application using framework and and runtime-specific buildpacks.
+Cloud Foundry stages applications using framework- and runtime-specific buildpacks.
 Heroku developed the buildpack approach, and made it available to the open source community.

 * **Cloud Foundry Buildpacks** ---  When you push an application the runs in a runtime and framwork supported by a Cloud Foundry buildpack, the appropriate buildpack is automatically applied to the application.
 For information about the software resources each buildpack provides see: